Dhruv-debug236/TECHVANGUARD_Sentiment_Analysis/README.md

 <br>
 Finding the Right Dataset
 <br>
 The first challenge was to find a dataset with proper labels and text for sentiment analysis.
-After searching, I found a suitable dataset on Kaggle.
+After searching, We found a suitable dataset on Kaggle.
 <br>
 Dataset Size
 <br>